seyeala/echpressure2/docs/dataset_indexer.md

 ```

 `get_pstreams` and `get_ostreams` accept a `fallback` argument.
 When `fallback=True` (the default) and a session ID is missing, the indexer returns all files of that type in the project.
 Setting `fallback=False` yields an empty list instead.

+The command-line workflow uses this indexer in two stages.
+Running
+`python -m echopress.cli index` writes the index to `index.json` under the
+dataset root.
+The `align` command reads this digest, aligns the first
+O-stream/P-stream pair for each session and exports a consolidated
+`align.json` table.
+Subsequent commands such as `adapt` consume this table to
+locate files by pressure value.